-After working with the simple subscheme $\tilde{\M}_{p,q,r}$ in Section~\ref{secLandP}, we now look into the full scheme $\M_{p,q,r}$ and try to gain a better understanding of it.
+After working with the simple commutative subscheme $\tilde{\M}_{p,q,r}$ in Section~\ref{secLandP}, we now look into the full h.c.c.\ $\M_{p,q,r}$ and try to gain a better understanding of it.
 In Section~\ref{sec41}, we discuss some combinatorial characterizations of the associates of $\M_{p,q,r}$, and in particular enumerate the associates in $\M_{p,2,r}$ via counting a certain type of integer partitions.
-This will in turn help us study which contractions of $\M_{p,2,r}$ result in symmetric subschemes (Section~\ref{sec42}).
+This will in turn help us study which contractions of $\M_{p,2,r}$ result in symmetric subschemes in Section~\ref{sec42}.